operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 - Filter watch events using [predicates][event_filtering]
 - Choose the type of [EventHandler][event_handler_godocs] to change how a watch event will translate to reconcile requests for the reconcile loop.
 For operator relationships that are more complex than primary and secondary resources, the [`EnqueueRequestsFromMapFunc`][enqueue_requests_from_map_func] handler can be used to transform a watch event into an arbitrary set of reconcile requests.

-#### Reconcile loop
+### Reconcile loop

+The reconcile function is responsible for enforcing the desired CR state on the actual state of the system.
+It runs each time an event occurs on a watched CR or resource, and will return some value depending on whether those states match or not.

-Every Controller has a Reconciler object with a `Reconcile()` method that implements the reconcile loop.
+In this way, every Controller has a Reconciler object with a `Reconcile()` method that implements the reconcile loop.
 The reconcile loop is passed the [`Request`][request-go-doc] argument which is a Namespace/Name key used to lookup the primary resource object, Memcached, from the cache:

 ```Go
 import (